jkitsao/devhook-engineering-blog/_posts/mpesa-cloudflare-durable-reactive-stk.md

 }
 ```

-This approach has serious issues:

-- **Wasteful**: Constant database hits even when nothing changes
-- **Slow**: 2-second intervals mean users wait unnecessarily
-- **Unreliable**: Easy to miss the webhook if polling stops
-- **Expensive**: Database queries add up fast
+This approach comes with several serious drawbacks.
+It’s **wasteful** because it keeps hitting the database even when nothing has changed.
+It’s also **slow** relying on fixed 2-second intervals means users end up waiting longer than necessary.
+On top of that, it’s **unreliable**; if polling ever stops, you could easily miss an important webhook.
+Finally, it’s **expensive** since all those repeated database queries add up quickly.

 ## What Are Cloudflare Durable Objects?

-Before diving into the solution, let's quickly understand what makes Durable Objects special.
+Before diving into the solution, let's quickly understand why **Cloudflare Durable Objects** are special.

-**Durable Objects** are Cloudflare’s stateful serverless solution.
-They let you store and manage data **right next to your compute**, unlike traditional serverless functions which are stateless and ephemeral(Brief).
+Durable Objects are Cloudflare’s **stateful serverless** solution.
+Unlike traditional stateless functions, they let you **store and manage data right next to your compute**.

-Durable Objects give you a single, consistent instance of your data anywhere in the world.
-Your state is persistent, surviving between requests, and you can even keep long-lived connections like WebSockets open.
-Cloudflare automatically moves your objects closer to where they’re being used, and you never have to worry about eventual consistency, reads always reflect the latest writes.
+You get a **single, consistent instance of your data** anywhere in the world.
+State persists between requests, long-lived connections like WebSockets stay open, and **reads always reflect the latest writes**.
+Cloudflare even **moves your objects closer to where they're used**, so you don’t worry about eventual consistency.

-Think of them as **mini-servers** that automatically scale and migrate based on usage patterns.
-Perfect for our payment tracking use case where we need to maintain state between the STK initiation and the webhook callback.
+Think of them as **mini-servers** that scale and migrate automatically.
+For our use case tracking payments between **STK initiation** and the **webhook callback** this is perfect, since we need to maintain **state** across multiple steps.

-What really blows my mind (and Josh Howard, Senior Engineering Manager at Cloudflare, explains this beautifully) is that Durable Objects are designed to **scale out to billions**, you can literally have one per customer.
-And since they can **move closer to the customer** and handle requests individually, the model is insanely powerful.
-This isn’t just theory it’s a whole new way of thinking about distributed systems.
-Honestly, I really love what Cloudflare is doing here ❤️.
+And here’s what blows my mind (Josh Howard at Cloudflare explains this beautifully): Durable Objects are built to **scale to millions**.
+You can literally have **one per customer**, and because they **move closer to users** and handle requests individually, the model is insanely powerful.

+This isn’t just theory it’s a whole new way of thinking about distributed systems. **Honestly, I love what Cloudflare is doing here ❤️**.
+They’re solving hard problems elegantly, and Durable Objects are a perfect example of that.

-> 📚 **Learn More**: Check out the [Durable Objects documentation](https://developers.cloudflare.com/durable-objects/), this excellent [introductory blog post](https://blog.cloudflare.com/introducing-durable-objects/) from Cloudflare, and [this talk by Josh Howard (Senior Engineering Manager at Cloudflare)](https://www.youtube.com/watch?v=C5-741uQPVU) where he breaks it down.
+> 📚 **Learn More**: Check out the [Durable Objects documentation](https://developers.cloudflare.com/durable-objects/), this excellent [introductory blog post](https://blog.cloudflare.com/introducing-durable-objects/) from Cloudflare, and [this interview with Josh Howard](https://www.youtube.com/watch?v=C5-741uQPVU) where he breaks it down beautifully.

+---

 ## The Durable Objects Solution

-With this understanding, here's how we can leverage Durable Objects to create **stateful, globally consistent** payment sessions that can hold WebSocket connections and react to webhooks instantly.

-Here's the architecture:
+Now that we understand why Durable Objects are so special, let’s apply them to a real-world problem: **building reactive M-Pesa STK payment tracking**.

+Our goal is simple:

+- Start an **STK push**
+- **Track the payment status** instantly
+- Update the UI in **real time** without polling, delays, or race conditions.

+Here’s the architecture at a glance:

 ```
 ┌─────────────────┐    WebSocket    ┌──────────────────┐